DevCycleHQ/python-server-sdk/README.md

 # DevCycle Python Server SDK

+The DevCycle Python SDK used for feature management.

-Welcome to the the DevCycle Python SDK, initially generated via the [DevCycle Bucketing API](https://docs.devcycle.com/bucketing-api/#tag/devcycle).
+This SDK allows your application to interface with the [DevCycle Bucketing API](https://docs.devcycle.com/bucketing-api/#tag/devcycle).

 ## Requirements.